 Field placement: Project Bread

-Michelle is completing her field work with Project Bread in the Child Nutrition Outreach Program (CNOP).
+Michelle completed her field work with Project Bread in the Child Nutrition Outreach Program (CNOP).
 Funded by the Massachusetts Department of Elementary and Secondary Education, CNOP works to improve access to underutilized federal child nutrition programs working directly with districts, Summer Food Service Program sponsors, and communities to provide technical assistance and innovative solutions to ensure these programs make the most impact on the children who need them.
-In her role, Michelle is analyzing the impact of COVID-19 on food insecurity among children in Massachusetts and aggregating evidence regarding the impacts of USDA instated waivers/flexibilities on child nutrition programs.
+In her role, Michelle analyzed the impact of COVID-19 on food insecurity among children in Massachusetts and aggregating evidence regarding the impacts of USDA instated waivers/flexibilities on child nutrition programs.

 Policy placement: Alliance to End Hunger